 To format text, highlight any text that you have typed.
 You will see the following formatting options to provide emphasis, clarity, and structure to your writing.

 With Placeholders, you’re able to add text to your reports that references any financial or non-financial data in your actuals date range that has been defined within Fathom.
 This enables you to reference numbers within text without having to manually update them if you run the report again for next month or with a different company.
-All of the placeholders will automatically update with the up to date data.
+All of the placeholders will automatically update with up-to-date data.

-You can add a placeholder into your text boxes in 2 ways:
+You can add a placeholder to your text box in two ways:

 This will open the placeholder menu where you can select any metric that has been defined within Fathom.
 This includes: